iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 ### State tracking

 The second challenge is the **state file**.
 While many consider the ability to track state a significant advantage of Terraform, there are cons in specific scenarios.
-I will delve into the topic of state files in detail in a separate post, but here is a high-level overview:
+I may delve into the topic of state files in detail in a separate post, but here is a high-level overview:

 - The state file can hinder scenarios involving multiple users.
 This can be the case when various teams and policies need to manage shared infrastructure resources from different accounts.
-- Azure infrastructure may not necessarily require external state tracking, as resource states are stored in Azure, and changes are tracked in the IaC repository.
+- Azure infrastructure may not necessarily require external state tracking, as resource states are already stored in Azure, and changes are tracked in the IaC repository anyway.
 - Shared infrastructure resources rarely require deletion, and the scenario of redeploying an entire system, like a network hub, is rarely feasible or desirable.
-- There are alternatives to Terraform's "plan" function available in native template tools.
+- There are alternatives to Terraform's "plan" function available in native template tools ([ARM](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-what-if), [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-what-if)).
 - Concerns regarding security (especially handling secrets), consistency (the need to reconcile external changes), locking, scalability, and performance can arise.

 ### Cargo cult and Profits